Malik-Hinnawi/Thesis-Project_Syllabus_Generator_Backend/README.md

 - **Halil Can Uyanık**: Frontend Development - Responsible for designing and implementing the user interface that interacts with the backend.

 ## License:
+Can be seen under LICENSE in the main branch
 ## Contact:
 For any questions or issues, please reach out to the project maintainers: